jessicarush/react-notes/nextjs_app_router.md

 export default Color;
 ```

-And my function looks like this:
+And my axios function looks like this:

 ```javascript
 import axios from 'axios';